I-GUIDE/data-catalog-archive/schema/core.md

 | dateCreated | CreativeWork | Date \| DateTime | 1 | The date on which the work was created|

-The following is an example implementation of the required metadata properties for a SchemaOrg Dataset item:
+The following is an example implementation of the required metadata properties for a Schema.org Dataset item:

 ``` json
 {